naugusti528/DeepAO_for_blurry_retinae/README.md

 Type of learning: Supervised learning - direct learning Loss functions: MSE (standard) + Structural Similarity Index (SSIM) to mimic human vision

+Update 7/15/26:
+After training the model for 5 epochs, updating weights, and then 10 epoch training, small features such as blood vessels are still very much left out.
+The optic disc and fovea are recovered decently, but training the model even on 1000 epochs will not make the blood vessels any clearer.
+The model architecture is U-Net with hybrid loss and encoder->bottleneck->decoder.
+As a further constraint, I'm imposing a pretrained VGG-16 network from Torchvision to target Perceptual/Feature Loss.
+This way, my model no longer ignores minute features and is still trained to deconvolve the more general, bigger features.

 ## Core Logic:
 We have y = k*x + n, where x is the ground truth (original image), y is the observed blurred image, k is the point spread function, and n is noise.
 We are given y, and we must derive x.